 Surgery for a slipped disc — is it always necessary?

-If a slipped disc — usually diagnosed as a herniated disc — is taking you away from your family, job and activities, knowing the right time to consider surgery is important.
-Having knowledge of surgical and nonsurgical treatments can give you a better chance of getting back to the quality of life you deserve.
+If a slipped disc, usually diagnosed as a herniated disc, is taking you away from your family, job and activities, knowing the right time to consider surgery is important.
+Having knowledge of surgical and nonsurgical treatments, through the information in the following article, can give you a better chance of getting back to the quality of life you deserve.

 Each physician will have his or her own recommendations for conservative treatments that can help you avoid the need for slipped disc surgery.
 You should expect some trial and error as your physician attempts different nonsurgical treatments to find out which methods are best for your needs.
 Common treatments include: